 Current scientific research evaluating medical cannabis for the treatment of nerve pain for patients with diverse etiologies of neuropathic pain supports the safety and efficacy of low-dose cannabis for the treatment of nerve pain.
 Studies show that cannabis can produce moderate analgesia in patients to reduce symptoms of some types of neuropathic pain.

 If you’re interested in trying medical cannabis, book an appointment with Heally, and we’ll connect you with a doctor in your state to start your application for a medical marijuana card.

 If nerve pain is isolated in one specific area of your body, topical treatments can help ease symptoms.
 These treatments can include over-the-counter lotions, creams, gels, or patches.
-However, if you want a less pharmaceutical option, consider CBD topicals that contain all-natural ingredients.
-CBD has been shown to reduce inflammation and provide nerve pain relief when applied to the skin.

 A Healthy Diet